propublica/transcribable/README.md

 Then run:

     rake db:migrate

+If you ever need to add more transcribable columns, just add them to your master table, add them to the `transcribable` call in your master model, and then rerun `rails g transcribable`.
+That will generate a new migration for adding the new columns to the transcriptions table.

 To populate your master table with documents for users to verify, you can harvest them from a DocumentCloud project.
 Fill out the `documentcloud.yml` file that was generated for you in your config directory, and run: